iamamai/rhino-text-perpendicular-to-curve/README.md

 Can't use spacebar (as default) in Rhino command line to create a space, so

-To make a string like this "Make instant noodles,Brew filter coffee,woodblock-print,editor-in-chief"
+To make a string like this "Make instant noodles, Brew filter coffee, woodblock-print, editor-in-chief"

 Input text like this:
 List of items separated by a comma.
 Use double hyphens (--) instead of spaces in each item,